-Though it really shouldn’t be, one of the most intimidating endeavors to a new homeschooler is teaching a child to read.
+Though it really shouldn’t be, one of the most intimidating endeavors to a new homeschooler is teaching children to read.
 You have already taught your child to do a host of other important skills as a parent: sleeping through the night, potty-training, talking.
 Reading is the next step.
 You can teach your child to read with two important habits.

 Here are some practical ways I have taught our kids to read.
 Though it is not comprehensive, the information in this post comes from my experience teaching in public schools and at home teaching our kids how to read.

-These are simple principles for anybody to use.
-This is by no means a comprehensive description, but I hope it is enough to help someone get started.
-Teaching a child to read does not have to be difficult.
-It is slow work.
-It takes effort.
 The progression happens over a period of time, if you can be patient for it, but it is not difficult.
 And if you can relax with your child, it might just be enjoyable!

 Two Daily Reading Practices

-You should practice two things every day for your child to become a fluent reader.
+You should practice two things every day for your child to become a proficient reader.
 One requires a lot of time.
 The other should be 15 minutes a day depending on the age of the child.

 #1 Read to Your Child